 Volunteer: Voluntee Research AssistantAs a volunteer research assistant for Gramazin, you will help identify and compile information on published Christian testimonies, as well as Christian influencers, churches, ministries, media outlets, and related organizations.
 Your work will support outreach, partnerships, and campaign development by gathering accurate and relevant details on stories of faith and the leaders and networks that share them.
 This role is ideal for someone detail-oriented, resourceful, and passionate about strengthening the impact of Christian testimony across the nation.
 Organization: Gramazin As a volunteer research assistant for Gramazin, you will help identify and compile information on published Christian testimonies, as well as Christian influencers, churches, ministries, media outlets, and related organizations.
 Your work will support outreach, partnerships, and campaign development by gathering accurate and relevant details on stories of faith and the leaders and networks that share them.
 This role is ideal for someone detail-oriented, resourceful, and passionate about strengthening the impact of Christian testimony across the nation.
 Organization: Gramazin Opportunity Type: Volunteer Date: Is Ongoing Zip Code: 01930 Allow Groups: No |

 Volunteer: Virtual Opportunity: Volunteer Researcher - Strengthen Local Volunteer ConnectionsDo you enjoy research and want to make a real difference in your community right from home?
 Join us as a Volunteer Researcher for Ways to Connect, a national crowdsourced directory of volunteer platforms.
 Many people want to volunteer but struggle to find the right entry points—especially in smaller towns or underserved areas.
 At the same time, local volunteer centers and grassroots groups often go unnoticed due to low visibility.
 Ways to Connect bridges this gap by helping people discover the best local websites, service clubs, and networks already in place.
 As a Volunteer Researcher, your work will directly improve the visibility of these resources, making it easier for neighbors to find meaningful ways to give back.
+So far, volunteer researchers have helped us identify over 2,500 resources in 330+ communities across the US.
 What You’ll Do: Conduct simple online research to identify local volunteer platforms, service clubs, mutual aid groups, and upcoming events for communities around the country.
 Update and enrich your community’s page on Ways to Connect, ensuring content is accurate, current, and inviting.

+Why Volunteer with Inspiring Service?
 Flexibility: Volunteer anytime, anywhere—it’s fully remote.
 Small time commitment: Contribute as little as 2 hours, or as much as you’d like.
 Immediate impact: Your research helps neighbors discover real ways to serve their community.
 Skill-building: Strengthen online research, critical thinking, and content creation skills.
 Growth opportunities: Explore deeper involvement through our Ambassador Program.
 Recognition: See your contributions go live on a national platform, with the option to be credited on our Contributors page.
 Organization: Inspiring Service Do you enjoy research and want to make a real difference in your community right from home?
 Join us as a Volunteer Researcher for Ways to Connect, a national crowdsourced directory of volunteer platforms.
 Many people want to volunteer but struggle to find the right entry points—especially in smaller towns or underserved areas.
 At the same time, local volunteer centers and grassroots groups often go unnoticed due to low visibility.
 Ways to Connect bridges this gap by helping people discover the best local websites, service clubs, and networks already in place.
 As a Volunteer Researcher, your work will directly improve the visibility of these resources, making it easier for neighbors to find meaningful ways to give back.
+So far, volunteer researchers have helped us identify over 2,500 resources in 330+ communities across the US.
 What You’ll Do: Conduct simple online research to identify local volunteer platforms, service clubs, mutual aid groups, and upcoming events for communities around the country.
 Update and enrich your community’s page on Ways to Connect, ensuring content is accurate, current, and inviting.

 Volunteer: Bilingual (English & Korean) Student Video EditorPosition Title: Bilingual Student Video Editor Overview: Key Responsibilities: Edit and produce six 30-minute virtual storytelling recordings into concise, engaging 3-minute videos with captions and branding elements for accessibility.
 Use AI software to create educational videos aligned with study objectives, including script development and AI avatar design.
 Participate in live video interviews to support recording, directing, and ensuring high-quality storytelling footage.
 Assist with participant engagement and digital content development for refining intervention materials.
 Attend weekly research meetingsQualifications: Enrolled undergraduate/graduate student.
 Bilingual proficiency strongly preferred.
 Experience with video editing (Adobe Premiere, iMovie, or similar tools).
 Interest in digital health, public health, or health communications is a plus.
 Strong attention to detail and ability to work collaboratively.
 Organization: UC College of Nursing HYACINTH Project Position Title: Bilingual Student Video Editor Overview: Key Responsibilities: Edit and produce six 30-minute virtual storytelling recordings into concise, engaging 3-minute videos with captions and branding elements for accessibility.
 Use AI software to create educational videos aligned with study objectives, including script development and AI avatar design.
 Participate in live video interviews to support recording, directing, and ensuring high-quality storytelling footage.
 Assist with participant engagement and digital content development for refining intervention materials.
 Attend weekly research meetingsQualifications: Enrolled undergraduate/graduate student.
 Bilingual proficiency strongly preferred.
 Experience with video editing (Adobe Premiere, iMovie, or similar tools).
 Interest in digital health, public health, or health communications is a plus.
 Strong attention to detail and ability to work collaboratively.
 Organization: UC College of Nursing HYACINTH Project Opportunity Type: Volunteer Date: Is Ongoing Zip Code: 45221-0038 Allow Groups: No |